Tags

 Falaisgear

 (pronounced Falashgar) Muir burning is a practice of burning off rough hill grasses and heather to improve grazing for sheep and cattle.
 Undertaken in the spring time, the hills are left looking grey/black until new growth appears.
 Colour Description: Dramatic smoky grey Please note: Whilst we try to replicate each colour on our website, colour on screen may vary due to a number of factors including screen resolution.
-We therefore advise that you order a colour card or sample pot to check actual finished colour.£1.00 – £56.50 -
+We therefore advise that you order a colour card or sample pot to check actual finished colour.
+Colour Combinations£1.00 – £75.00Falaisgear Dun Beag Castle Moil -

 Quickview